-Similar to sphingolipids, phosphatidic acid (PA) is considered as a lipid messenger involved in plant response to both biotic and abiotic stress.
-Like sphingolipids, PA interacts with MPK6 during salt stress response in Arabidopsis (Yu et al., 2010) and NADPH oxidase to regulate ROS production during ABA-regulated stomatal closure (Zhang et al., 2009).
-The PA biosynthetic pathway responds to temperature and salt stress and interacts with sphingosine kinases (Guo et al., 2011).
-Moreover, addition of exogenous PA induced LCB-P production and LCB-P levels are diminished in plda1 in response to ABA (Guo et al., 2012).
-Overexpression of sphingosine kinase increased PA accumulation.
-Altogether, the crosstalk between PA and sphingolipids should be a critical point to coordinate a stress response that needs to be elucidated (Fig. 3) (Guo & Wang, 2012; Ng & Coursol, 2012).
-DAG is a by-product of the IPC synthase and is known to promote stomatal opening (Lee & Assmann, 1991; Peters et al., 2010).
-Although there is no direct evidence for a relationship between sphingolipids and DAG (Fig. 3), lipidome remodelling under stress could yet prove a link.
+381 Similar to sphingolipids, phosphatidic acid (PA) is considered as a lipid messenger involved 382 in plant response to both biotic and abiotic stress.
+Like sphingolipids, PA interacts with MPK6 383 during salt stress response in Arabidopsis (Yu et al., 2010) and NADPH oxidase to regulate 384 ROS production during ABA-regulated stomatal closure (Zhang et al., 2009).
+The PA 385 biosynthetic pathway responds to temperature and salt stress and interacts with sphingosine 386 kinases (Guo et al., 2011).
+Moreover, addition of exogenous PA induced LCB-P production 387 and LCB-P levels are diminished in $pld\alpha 1$ in response to ABA (Guo et al., 2012).
+Over-388 expression of sphingosine kinase increased PA accumulation.
+Altogether, the cross-talk 389 between PA and sphingolipids should be a critical point to coordinate a stress response that 390 needs to be elucidated (Fig. 3) -(Guo & Wang, 2012; Ng & Coursol, 2012).
+DAG is a by-391 product of the IPC synthase and is known to promote stomatal opening (Lee & Assmann, 392 1991; Peters et al., 2010).
+Although there is no direct evidence for a relationship between 393 sphingolipids and DAG (Fig. 3), lipidome remodeling under stress could yet prove a link.

-Signalling messengers in biotic stress
+395 Signaling messengers in biotic stress

-Biotic stress caused by plant pathogens and insects is a major threat to both plant survival and productivity.
-Plants have developed a complex set of defences when challenged by pathogens.
-A successful innate immune response depends on the capability of the plant to recognise its invader and then to translate the different stimuli to an
+396 Biotic stress caused by plant pathogens and insects are a major threat to both plant survival 397 and productivity.
+Plants have developed a complex set of defenses when challenged by 398 pathogens.
+A successful innate immune response depends on the capability of the plant to 399 recognize its invader and then to translate the different stimuli to an adaptive response.
+As 400 structural plasma membrane components, sphingolipids are important molecules on the front 401 line of pathogen recognition.
+Sphingolipid disruption also has an impact on PCD and 402 accumulation of several well-known defense molecules (such as ROS, MAPK, and 403 hormones) and sphingolipids thus act as mediators in the defense signaling cascade.